pluralsight/guides/in-review/front-end-javascript/filter-components-in-angularjs/article.md

     {{ number_expression | number : fractionSize}}
     ```

-    * `number_expression` is the number which has to be formated into text.
+    * `number_expression` is the number which has to be formatted into text.
-    * `number` to be format.
+    * `number` is the value to be formatted.
-    * `fractionSize` is the count of decimal point display after formatting.
+    * `fractionSize` is the number of spaces after the decimal point to display after formatting.

     for example :